Orange juice claim advances as High Court rejects Cutrale family’s attempt to strike out claimants

 Despite the strong evidence that orange growers lost nearly $3 billion because of the price fixing, the farmers affected by the scandal did not receive any of the settlement funds as compensation.

 As the fines were imposed by The Administrative Council for Economic Defense (CADE) in a Cease and Desist Agreement for Cartel Cases (TCC), they are not directly received by the victims.
-CADE fines are considered contributions to the Diffuse Rights Defence Fund and are instead used to finance social projects to defend and restore damages to the environment, among other things.
+CADE fines are considered contributions to the Diffuse Rights defense Fund and are instead used to finance social projects to defend and restore damages to the environment, among other things.

 To ensure they had their chance to receive compensation for the Cutrale family’s wrongdoing, in 2019 and early 2020, approximately 200 farmers, followed by 1,300 more, issued claims over the price fixing cartel allegations.